datanav/docs/technical/webcrm-salesforce.rst

      - Salesforce Data Type

-Webcrm Persons to Salesforce Contact
+WebCRM Persons to Salesforce Contact
 ------------------------------------
-Every Webcrm Persons will be synchronized with a Salesforce Contact.
+Every WebCRM Persons will be synchronized with a Salesforce Contact.

-Once a link between a Webcrm Persons and a Salesforce Contact is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a WebCRM Persons and a Salesforce Contact is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Webcrm Persons and a Salesforce Contact:
+The following properties are synchronized between a WebCRM Persons and a Salesforce Contact:

 .. list-table::
    :header-rows: 1

-   * - Webcrm Persons Property
+   * - WebCRM Persons Property
      - Salesforce Contact Property
      - Salesforce Data Type
    * - PersonDirectPhone